 For 30 years Vince Rae ran the Bede Gallery in Jarrow which featured paintings, sculpture and photographs reflecting the town’s history.
 Included was material relating to the 1936 Jarrow March and the execution of William Jobling, the last man to be gibbeted in the North.

 Packed with images of drinkers and barmaids from pubs like the Royal Oak, Prince of Wales, Tunnel Tavern and the Viking Bar.
-There’s gadgies suppin’ pints and playing domino’s, kid’s on the streets setting up bonfires, homeless men in Simpsons Hostal, women’s darts team in The Western pub.
-Dogs, horses and Joblings gibbet – all life is here in it’s working class glory.
+There are gadgies suppin’ pints and playing domino’s, kids on the streets setting up bonfires, homeless men in Simpsons Hostal, women’s darts team in The Western pub.
+Dogs, horses and Joblings gibbet – all life is here in its working-class glory.

 The Jarrovians was first published in 2001 by Vince and Willa Rae at The Bede Gallery, Jarrow.

 Gary Alikivi December 2019.